Emill/node-ble-host/docs/api/gatt-server.md

 {number}

 Optional property.
 Positive 16-bit unsigned integer of a proposed start handle.
 If the property exists and the service fits at this position, it will be used.
 Otherwise it is placed directly after the last current service.
 This algorithm is run for each service in the same order as declared in the `services` argument to `gattDb.addServices`.

+Once the service is added, this property will be set to the actual start handle by the stack.

+### service.endHandle
+{number}

+This property is never read when the service is added, but is rather just assigned the actual end handle by the stack when the service has been added.

+This can be useful after a change of GATT services in the database, when we need to tell the client about the range of changed handles using the Service Changed Characteristic.

 ### service.characteristics
 {GattServiceCharacteristic[]}